minima-global/minidocs/docs/runanode/selectplatform/mac.md

 6. Copy and paste the following into the Terminal

 :::important SET YOUR PASSWORD
-Make sure to set the password below to a long password using a-z and 0-9 characters only.<br/>
+Make sure to set the password below to a long password using A-Z, a-z and 0-9 only.<br/>
 This will be the password to access your Minidapp Hub.
 :::
 ```